-Whether you use BSD systems every day or just tweak one once in a while, a book that presents efficient ways to use, check, fix, secure, and enhance your system can be an invaluable resource.
+Are you an old hand at the Mac?
+Do you use the underlying UNIX just once in a while?
+Many times a day?
+Never heard of it?
+Regardless of your skill level, a book that presents efficient ways to use, check, fix, secure, and enhance UNIX on Mac OS X can be an invaluable resource.

-BSD UNIX Toolbox is that resource.
+Mac OS X UNIX Toolbox is that resource.

-BSD UNIX Toolbox is aimed primarily at BSD power users and systems administrators.
-To give you what you need, we tell you how to quickly locate and get software, monitor the health and security of your systems, and access network resources.
-In short, we cut to the most efficient ways of using BSD systems.
+Mac OS X UNIX Toolbox is aimed primarily at Mac OS X power users and systems administrators.
+To give you what you need, we tell you how to quickly locate and get software, monitor the health and security